n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 6. Select **Register** to finish creating your application.
 7. Copy the **Application (client) ID** and paste it into n8n as the **Client ID**.

-Refer to [register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/graph/auth-register-app-v2){:target=_blank .external-link} for more information.
+Refer to [Register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/graph/auth-register-app-v2){:target=_blank .external-link} for more information.

 ### Generate a client secret